elastio/bon/website/blog/avoid-child-modules-in-macros.md

 ### Name resolution for local items

-It's possible to define an item such as a `struct`, `impl` block or `fn` inside of any block expression in Rust.
+It's possible to define an item such as a `struct`, `impl` block or `fn` inside any block expression in Rust.
 For example, this code defines a "local" anonymous struct inside of a function block:

 ```rust
 fn example() {